 Canon M vs Leica M9

 The Canon EOS M and the Leica M9 are two digital cameras that were revealed to the public, respectively, in July 2012 and September 2009.
-The Canon M is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
+The Canon M is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (Canon M) and a full frame (M9) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.